atmask/sparrow/README.md

 ### Structuring Your Charts
-Sparrow is mildly opionated on the strcuturing of your charts repo.
+Sparrow is mildly opionated on the structuring of your charts repo.
 The following layout is a suggestion for those getting started however the tool is flexible if your project structure is different:
 ```
 ├── README.md
 └── clusters